-When we built our cabin, we decided right away to incorporate a large window box, with a seat for lounging, to watch the birds and other wildlife.
+When we built our cabin, we decided right away to incorporate a large window box with a bench.
+This is a perfect place to lounge and read or to watch the birds and other wildlife.

-This meant I was either going to have to have a cushion made for it, which would be WAY too expensive based on the size, or make one myself.
+Because the seat needed to be comfortable, I knew that I would need to get a cushion for it.
+This meant I was either going to have to have a window seat cushion custom made for it, which would be WAY too expensive based on the size, or make one myself.
 I opted for the latter.

 The most important thing that I needed was a good quality foam.
 The seat was going to have to be comfortable!
 I measured the area.
 It was like two feet by eight feet.
 Big enough to sleep on!
 I was almost intimidated but not quite.

 Fortunately, I found a great place online for purchasing cut to order foam.
-It is at buyfoam.com.
 You simply select the size (shape), thickness, and denseness of the foam you would like.
 For a window seat, I would recommend going with their XL-38-firm foam with at least a 4 inch thickness.
 This will give you the comfort and durability that you need.

 The next thing of course is the fabric.
+It’s important to use a thick home interior fabric for the best durability.
 Instead of going with a plain fabric, you might want to pick out a fabric that will highlight what is special about your retreat.
 Our cabin is on a fishing lake so I chose a fabric with fish, rods and reels which blends in well with the rustic decor.
 Of course you also need to look at the other fabrics that you have in the room.
 If you already have a lot of busy patterns, then pick a plain fabric that coordinates with the other colors in the room.
 You can always throw in some accent pillows to highlight your interests.

 These instructions are for a box pattern with a zipper.
 Depending on the length of your cushion, you can decide how long you want the zipper section to be in the back.
 Purchase a good upholstery zipper from a fabric store.
 The sizes available will help you determine how long your zipper section will be.
 Remember that you will want the opening large enough to be able to stuff the cushion in easily when the project is completed.